WGRF

-WGRF (96.9 MHz) is a commercial FM radio station in Buffalo, New York, branded as "97 Rock".
-The station is owned by Cumulus Media and has a radio format playing classic rock, mostly from the 1970s and 1980s.
-WGRF competes for classic rock listeners with WBUF 92.9 FM and cross-border rival 91.7 CIXL-FM.
-The studios are in the eastside of Buffalo.
+WGRF (96.9 FM) is a commercial radio station in Buffalo, New York, branded as "97 Rock".
+The station is owned by Cumulus Media and broadcasts a classic rock radio format, mostly from the 1970s and 1980s.
+WGRF competes for classic rock listeners with cross-border rival 91.7 CIXL-FM.
+The studios are on Buffalo's East Side.

 WGRF has an effective radiated power of 24,000 watts.
 The transmitter is off Elmwood Avenue in Buffalo.
 It uses a directional antenna to protect CHYM-FM in Kitchener, Ontario, which is on 96.7 MHz.

 History

 Beautiful music

 WGRF started as the FM sister station to WGR 550 AM.
 On September 14, 1959, it signed on the air as WGR-FM.
 At first, WGR-AM-FM mostly simulcast a full service, middle of the road (MOR) format of popular adult music, talk and news.
 By the late 1960s, WGR-FM switched to beautiful music, playing quarter hour sweeps of soft, instrumental cover versions of popular songs.

 Over the years, WGRF was owned by the Taft Television and Radio Company, Rich Communications, Mercury Radio Communications and Citadel Broadcasting, a forerunner to current owner Cumulus Media.
-Mercury Radio separated WGRF from WGR AM in 1995 when it bought WGRF from Rich Communications, which in turn retained WGR until selling it to the Sinclair Broadcast Group two years later.
+Mercury Radio separated WGRF from WGR AM in 1995 when it bought WGRF from Rich Communications, which in turn retained WGR until selling it to Mercury Communications two years later.

 Top 40 and AOR

 In 1973, the station became WGRQ with a Top 40 format known as "Super Q".
 Its main competition was legendary Top 40 powerhouse WKBW 1520 AM.
-Not all radios at the time had FM reception.
-But WGRQ offered the hits in FM stereo.
+Not all radios at the time had FM reception, but WGRQ offered the hits in FM stereo.
 Led by Program Director JJ Jordan, Station Manager William Austin, and a 24-hour live staff, the station shot to the top 4 in the crowded Buffalo market for about two years.

 In 1975, flipped to album rock, rebranding as "Q-FM 97", and then as "97 Rock WGRQ-FM".
 The original "97 Rock" era featured Program Director and DJ John McGhan.
 By the early 1980s, the station had largely entrenched itself into a styling and format that came to be associated with the nascent classic rock format.